Circular economy incentives

 2. We will increase low-carbon circular economy solutions e.g. in construction, energy and infrastructure projects and service procurements in the public sector.

 - Green Deal agreements for public procurers contribute in a concrete way to the implementation of low-carbon circular economy procurements (emission-free work sites and sustainable procurements in early childhood education and care).
+Responsible organisation: Ministry of the Environment.

-- The guide to low-carbon circular economy procurements helps in setting the targets and in preparing and implementing procurements.
+- The guide to low-carbon circular economy procurements helps to incorporate the targets into the preparation and implementation of procurements.
+Responsible organisation: Ministry of Finance.

-- Motiva Oy conducted a study on the procurement criteria and the need to develop them for low-carbon infrastructure construction in support of the circular economy.
+- Motiva Oy conducted a study on the procurement criteria for low-carbon infrastructure construction and the need to develop them in support of the circular economy.
 The report was published in April 2022.
 Responsible organisations: Ministry of the Environment and Finnish Transport Infrastructure Agency.

 3. We will increase funding for RDI and ecosystem activities that promote a low-carbon circular economy and for demonstration and facility investments.